 Project delays may postpone the expected commencement of commercial production and expected revenues from operations.
-Significant project cost over-runs could make the Wynyard Carnallite Project uneconomic.
-The Company's ability to execute projects and market its products will depend upon numerous factors beyond the Company's control, including the availability of processing capacity, the availability of storage capacity, the supply of and demand for its products, the availability of alternative fertilizer products, the effects of inclement weather, the availability of drilling and related equipment, unexpected cost increases, accidental events, currency fluctuations, changes in regulations, the availability and productivity of skilled labour, and the regulation of the mining industry by various levels of government and governmental agencies.
+Significant project cost over-runs could make the Wynyard Potash Project and the Proteos Nitrogen Project uneconomic.
+The Company's ability to execute projects and market its products will depend upon numerous factors beyond the Company's control, including the availability of processing capacity, the availability of storage capacity, the supply of and demand for its products, the availability of alternative fertilizer products, the effects of inclement weather, the availability of drilling and related equipment, unexpected cost increases, accidental events, currency fluctuations, changes in regulations, the availability and productivity of skilled labour, and the regulation of industry by various levels of government and governmental agencies.

-As a result of the foregoing factors, the Company may be unable to develop the Wynyard Carnallite Project on time, on budget or at all, and may not be able to effectively market its products.
+As a result of the foregoing factors, the Company may be unable to develop the Wynyard Potash Project or the Proteos Nitrogen Project on time, on budget or at all, and may not be able to effectively market its products.